 Deciding to fire your attorney

 Don’t be shy when the time comes to fire your attorney.
 If you fear facing an angry lawyer, a simple letter or email is a good choice for communicating your desire to take your case elsewhere.

 Ask for the documentation and details of the case, but a responsible and professional lawyer will ensure you get these.
 Your new attorney can also do this.

 What are the responsibilities of your injury attorney?

-Besides the due diligence you expect from your attorney, you also want them to communicate, maintain your confidentiality, and discuss the charges beforehand.
+Besides the due diligence you expect from your attorney, you also want them to communicate, maintain your confidentiality, and discuss strategy beforehand.